 Engineering Short Courses

 Printed Circuit Board Design for EMC and Signal Integrity is LearnEMC's primary core course.
-It covers the EMC-related topics that are important for circuit board designers in all industries.
+It covers the EMC-related topics important for circuit board designers in all industries.
 This is a 2-day course when taught live, on-site.
 It is a 12-hour course when taught online (usually in 8, 90-minute segments).
 The three courses listed below are similar core courses:

 Fundamentals of Electromagnetic Compatibility